mozilla/rise25/README.md

 ## Deployment

 This site uses Netlify for deployment.
+Any changes to the `main` branch will be automatically deployed to a preview site, and changes to the `prod` branch will be automatically deployed to the production site.